po-boisvert/Election_Analysis/README.md

 <img src="https://github.com/poboisvert/Election_Analysis/blob/main/Ressources/Statistics.png" width="300" />

-From the election_results.csv, we aggregate row by row the Ballot ID and the candidate.
-Below is the summaary after having used the aggregation method:
+From the election_results.csv, we aggregate row by row the Ballot ID and the candidate name.
+Below is the summary after having used the aggregation method:

 - Charles Casper Stockham received 23.0% of vote and 85,213 number of votes.
 - Diana DeGette received 73.8% of vote and 272,892 number of votes.